mlflow/mlflow/docs/source/llms/chat-model-intro/index.rst

     loaded_model = mlflow.pyfunc.load_model(model_info.model_uri)

-    result = loaded_model.predict(data={
+    result = loaded_model.predict(
+        data={
             "messages": [{"role": "user", "content": "What is MLflow?"}], "max_tokens": 25,
-    })
+        }
+    )
     print(result)

 .. code-block:: python

     {
-        'choices': [
+        "choices": [
             {
-                'index': 0,
+                "index": 0,
-                'message': {
+                "message": {
-                    'role': 'assistant',
+                    "role": "assistant",
-                    'content': 'MLflow is an open-source platform for model deployment, monitoring, and tracking.
+                    "content": "MLflow is an open-source platform for model deployment, monitoring, and tracking.
 It was created by Databricks, a cloud-based data analytics company, in collaboration with The Data Science Experience (TDEE), a non-profit organization that focuses on providing high-quality, free machine learning resources.\n\nMLflow allows users to build, train, and deploy machine learning models in various frameworks, such as TensorFlow, PyTorch, and scikit-learn.
 It provides a unified platform for model development, deployment, and tracking across different environments, including local machines, cloud platforms (e.g., AWS), and edge devices.\n\nSome key features of MLflow include:\n\n1. **Model versioning**: Each time a model is trained or deployed, it generates a unique version number.
-This allows users to track changes, identify conflicts, and manage multiple versions.\n2. **Model deployment**: MLflow provides tools for deploying models in various environments, including Docker containers, Kubernetes, and cloud platforms (e.g., AWS).\n3. **Monitoring and logging**: The platform includes built-in monitoring and logging capabilities to track model performance, errors, and other metrics.\n4. **Integration with popular frameworks**: MLflow integrates with popular machine learning frameworks, making it easy to incorporate the platform into existing workflows.\n5. **Collaboration and sharing**: MLflow allows multiple users to collaborate on models and tracks changes in real-time.\n\nMLflow has several benefits, including:\n\n1. **Improved model management**: The platform provides a centralized view of all models, allowing for better model tracking and management.\n2. **Increased collaboration**: MLflow enables team members to work together on machine learning projects more effectively.\n3. **Better model performance monitoring**: The platform offers real-time insights into model performance, helping users identify issues quickly.\n4. **Simplified model deployment**: MLflow makes it easy to deploy models in various environments, reducing the complexity of model deployment.\n\nOverall, MLflow is a powerful tool for managing and deploying machine learning models, providing a comprehensive platform for model development, tracking, and collaboration.'
+This allows users to track changes, identify conflicts, and manage multiple versions.\n2. **Model deployment**: MLflow provides tools for deploying models in various environments, including Docker containers, Kubernetes, and cloud platforms (e.g., AWS).\n3. **Monitoring and logging**: The platform includes built-in monitoring and logging capabilities to track model performance, errors, and other metrics.\n4. **Integration with popular frameworks**: MLflow integrates with popular machine learning frameworks, making it easy to incorporate the platform into existing workflows.\n5. **Collaboration and sharing**: MLflow allows multiple users to collaborate on models and tracks changes in real-time.\n\nMLflow has several benefits, including:\n\n1. **Improved model management**: The platform provides a centralized view of all models, allowing for better model tracking and management.\n2. **Increased collaboration**: MLflow enables team members to work together on machine learning projects more effectively.\n3. **Better model performance monitoring**: The platform offers real-time insights into model performance, helping users identify issues quickly.\n4. **Simplified model deployment**: MLflow makes it easy to deploy models in various environments, reducing the complexity of model deployment.\n\nOverall, MLflow is a powerful tool for managing and deploying machine learning models, providing a comprehensive platform for model development, tracking, and collaboration.", },
-                },
-                'finish_reason': 'stop'
+                "finish_reason": "stop",
             }
         ],
-        'model': 'llama3.2:1b',
-        'object': 'chat.completion',
-        'created': 1730739510
+        "model": "llama3.2:1b",
+        "object": "chat.completion",
+        "created": 1730739510,
     }
 Now we have received a chat response in a standardized, OpenAI-compatible format.
 But something is wrong: even though we set ``max_tokens`` to 25, the response is well over 25 tokens!
 Why is this?

 We have not yet handled the inference parameters in our custom ChatModel: in addition to mapping the input/output messages between the ChatModel and Ollama formats, we also need to map the inference parameters between the two formats.
 We will address this in the next version of our custom ChatModel.